drhsqlite/fossil-mirror/test/markdown-test3.md

 The refenrence at the end of this sentence is the sole reason of rendering of <s>`lost1` and</s> [lost2][^].

+If several labeled footnote definitions have the same equal label then texts from all these definitions are joined.[^duplicate]

 ## Footnotes

 [branch]: /timeline?r=markdown-footnotes&nowiki